-While Oahu is not an island I would recommend for a relaxing beach vacation (unless you are relaxed in hoards of people), it is a beautiful island with a ton to offer!
-We really enjoyed getting to spend three weeks there while housesitting, and found lots of favorite places in Oahu that we would love to revisit on our return trip.
+While Oahu is not the first island I would recommend for a relaxing beach vacation (unless you are relaxed in hoards of people), it is a beautiful island with a ton to offer!
+We really enjoyed getting to spend three weeks there while house sitting near Honolulu, and found lots of favorite places in Oahu that we would love to revisit on our return trip.

 However, with the sunny, warm weather, we also really enjoyed just hanging out on the back porch or taking the pup for a walk around the neighborhood.
 It was a blast getting to feel like local Hawaiians for a little while!

 1. Sunrise at Halona Blowhole Lookout

 We were fortunate enough to stay just a few minutes up the road from the gorgeous Halona Blowhole area.
 This was our go-to sunrise spot and the dramatic blowhole just made it an even better place to start our day.
 Hawaii is just stunning – especially when you wake up early enough to get places before other visitors.

 2. Koko Crater Botanical Garden